brenhg15/42---get-next-line/README.md

 * C Concepts: ISO/IEC 9899 standard literature regarding static storage duration, storage layout, and lifetime behaviors of local static pointers.

+* Peers 42 Berlin

+* Github Repositories

 ### AI Usage Statement
 * Code Implementation: AI was not utilized to generate architectural strategies or direct code solutions.
 First-principles reasoning and peer-to-peer debugging exchanges were leveraged to map out the pointer mutation states.

-* Troubleshooting & Optimization: AI was strictly used as an automated static code analyzer to locate subtle memory leak vectors highlighted by strict unit testers (such as gnlTester), specifically pointing out dangling pointer tracking when handling late invalid file descriptors or mid-stream read failures.
+* Troubleshooting,  Optimization & README Writing: AI was strictly used as an automated static code analyzer to locate subtle memory leak vectors highlighted by strict unit testers (such as gnlTester), specifically pointing out dangling pointer tracking when handling late invalid file descriptors or mid-stream read failures, additional to rewrite the README part.